lamastex/scalable-data-science/gb/sds-2-2/024_SparkStreamingIntro.md

 | I      | 892.0 |
 | am     | 892.0 |

+### Go to Spark UI now and see Streaming job running

 ``` md ### Finally, if you want stop the StreamingContext, you can uncomment and execute the following

 `StreamingContext.getActive.foreach { _.stop(stopSparkContext = false) }`